 Cash Flow Mismatch as There is No Guarantee of Timely Payment

-The cost of Cash Discount
+Cost of a Cash Discount

 As part of encouragement to buyers for early payment, suppliers offer a discount for early payment.
-This reduces their margins on the sales.
+This reduces their margins on sales.